 Some moderate and liberal Presbyterian denominations today don’t value the statement as much as they once did, but it’s still the historical foundation of the tradition.
 Conservative Presbyterians still read and teach the Confession and use it as the standard description of biblical doctrine.

-The authors of the Confession are often referred to as “the Westminster Divines.”
+People often refer to the authors of the Confession as “the Westminster Divines.”
 The Divines explain the doctrine of the Trinity in three sections.
 The Scripture citations (and abbreviations) below are found in the Confession.

-The first section affirms the doctrine of monotheism, i.e. the belief that there is one God.
-The Trinity doesn’t imply polytheism, i.e. the beliefs that there are multiple gods.
-Several attributes of God that are revealed in Scripture are mentioned in this section.
+The first section affirms the doctrine of monotheism, i.e., the belief that there is one God.
+The Trinity doesn’t imply polytheism, i.e., the belief that multiple gods exist.
+Scripture reveals several attributes of God in this section.
 An attribute is a characteristic or perfection of God.
 The Confession reads,

 Section 2: The Self-Sufficiency of God